 If the form is not complete, NYCHA staff will contact you to resubmit the form.
-However, providing false statements or information to NYCHA on the Owner Certification for Initial Inspection (Interim Certification Due to COVID-19) is punishable under federal and local laws and is grounds for disapproval of the rental and/or termination of the housing assistance payments contract.
+However, providing false statements or information to NYCHA on the Owner Certification for Initial Inspection (Interim Certification Due to COVID-19) form is punishable under federal and local laws and is grounds for disapproval of the rental and/or termination of the HAP contract.